danpoynor/special-github-files/README.md

 GitHub Pages will use Jekyll to build your site by default.
 If you want to use a static site generator other than Jekyll, disable the Jekyll build process by creating an empty file called `.nojekyll` in the root of your publishing source, then follow your static site generator's instructions to build your site locally.

+Notes

+- Prevents GitHub Pages from ignoring files that begin with an underscore.
-GitHub Pages does not support server-side languages such as PHP, Ruby, or Python.
+- GitHub Pages does not support server-side languages such as PHP, Ruby, or Python.

 </details>